Thiago Monteiro (tennis): 2024: Win over World No. 2, third ATP 500 quarterfinal, first Masters fourth round

+Ranked No. 84, he qualified for the main draw of the 2024 French Open with a win over Daniel Rincón.

 Playing style

 Monteiro's game is based primarily on a baseline game, with topspin groundstrokes to counterpunch the opponents' attacks.
 Thiago constantly uses his lefty forehand to move his opponents around the court, winning most points with it.
 Being a left-hander that is more acquainted with clay courts, his style is somewhat similar to one of his idols, Rafael Nadal.

-Even though he trained in clay courts during most of his tennis life, Monteiro's adaptation to hard courts especially was noted by critics in 2016.
+Even though he trained in clay courts during most of his tennis life, Monteiro's adaptation to hard courts especially was noted by tennis critics in 2016.
 On these surfaces, Thiago varies his game more, using volleys and slices more than on clay.

+Personal life

+Monteiro grew up on a foster family.
+He has three sisters - Letícia, Jéssica, and Flávia - and an older brother, Fáber Monteiro, who works as a real estate broker.
+Besides Portuguese, he is also fluent in English, Spanish and Italian.

+Monteiro uses his spare time to enjoy movies and spend it with friends and family.
+He attended college classes online.
+He dated fellow Brazilian tennis player Beatriz Haddad Maia in the past.

 Equipment and endorsements

 As of October 2014, Monteiro has been training at Tennis Route Academy, at Rio de Janeiro, where other prominent Brazilian players train, including Marcelo Demoliner and Beatriz Haddad Maia.
 Lacoste was Thiago's clothing brand until January 2017, when he signed with the Spanish brand Joma.
 He uses Babolat racquets.
 Other sponsors include Elemidia (since February 2017), Correios, and Fundação Beto Studart (since 2009).